divya-patil132/Bitcoin-Price-Prediction/README.md

 ARIMA for bitcoin price prediction.
-The reason is it is a common tool in demand forecasting, such as when anticipating the future demand for food supply or stocks prediction and bitcoin price prediction, and one of the common applications of this tool is as follows: When it comes to decisions regarding the supply chain, the developer will now have precise rules to follow.
+The reason is it is a common tool in demand forecasting, such as when anticipating the future demand for food supply or stocks prediction and bitcoin price prediction, and one of the common applications of this tool is as follows: When it comes to decisions regarding the supply chain, now have precise rules to follow.
 ARIMA models can also be used to forecast the future price of the bitcoin by analysing historical data.
 This is done using the data from the past (Bora, 2021).
 The layers that are present between the input and output layers are considered to be hidden layers.
 Because of this fundamental concept, deep learning networks are frequently referred to as "black boxes," and they